-The Jackie Aina x Too Faced Foundation's Darkest Shade Already Sold Out
+The Jackie Aina x Too Faced Foundation Already Sold Out In Its Darkest Shade

 Since the launch of Fenty Beauty's 40 shade Pro Filt'r Foundation, it seems as though many other beauty giants have been jumping to increase their shade range.
 Aside from Lancôme, which offers Le Teint Particulier, a custom foundation that can make up to 8,000 different shades, getting more brands on board with creating products that can suit all skin tones — especially the darker ones — seemed like a bit of an uphill battle.
 YouTuber Jackie Aina has long been vocal about the beauty industry's lack of inclusive options.
 So the fact that Jackie Aina x Too Faced foundation in "Ganache" — the darkest shade offered in the line — has already sold out after only a few days on the shelf comes as no surprise.

 If nothing else, this proves that yes, women of color do buy and enjoy makeup.
 And if brands are willing to cater to us and include ethnically diverse women as part of the development process, we'll come out to support in numbers.